 There is a very clear link between a child's attendance record and their success in learning.
 There is a clear link between attendance and attainment.
 Research shows that the equivalent of 17 days absence from school can equate to achieving a grade lower at GCSE, meaning a C would become a D.

-If an absence is unauthorised and the child is still taken out of school, this will be recorded as unauthorised absence and noted in your child’s record.
-This may result in each parent of each child being issued with a fixed term penalty notice of £60 if paid within 28 days, which goes up to £120 if paid within 42 days.
-(Please note that Kirklees Council increased these fees from September 2012).
-Non-payment of a Penalty Notice will normally trigger a prosecution (under the provisions of section 444 of the Education Act 1996 or under the provisions of S103 (3) of the Education and Inspections Act 2006).
+The penalty notice is £60, for each parent of each child, if paid within 21 days, and £120 if paid after this date but within 28 days.
+Non payment of a penalty notice will normally trigger a prosecution (under the provisions of section 444 of the Education Act 1996 or under the provisions of S103 (3) of the Education and Inspections Act 2006).
 The prosecution can only be for the original offence and NOT for the non-payment of the Penalty Notice.

 You also need to be aware that if your child fails to return to school following 20 days of absence he/she is at risk of losing their school place.